 Brentwood Farm Accident Lawyer

 The farming industry is one of the most dangerous in the United States.
-It is possible to harm oneself in a variety of ways when working with big machinery, chemicals and animals, and it unfortunately happens all too often.
+It can harm oneself in various ways when working with big machinery, chemicals, and animals, which happens all too often.
 A farming accident frequently causes catastrophic injuries with resulting medical expenses and the inability to work.
-Many of these accidents are preventable and tragic in the impact they have on the worker and their family.
+Many of these accidents are preventable and tragic in their impact on workers and families.

-Heavy farm machinery accidents can result in severe bodily trauma that includes amputations, head and brain injuries, damage to the back or spine and disfigurement.
+Heavy farm machinery accidents can result in severe bodily trauma, including amputations, head and brain injuries, damage to the back or spine, and disfigurement.
 Any of these injuries may prevent an individual from returning to work, resulting in a permanently reduced quality of life and an ongoing need for medical attention.Contact a Brentwood Farm Accident Lawyer

-You may be entitled to compensation for your medical bills, lost wages and other damages if someone else was responsible for your farm industry accident.
+You can file a compensation claim for your damages if someone else is responsible for your farm industry accident.
 As part of our injury case evaluation, our Brentwood farm accident attorneys identify all parties who may be liable to hold them responsible and fully assess the impact that injuries will have on our client.
 Call us today at (925) 428-5220 or (800) 404-5400 for help.
 Our consultation is free and carries no obligation.Farm Fatality Statistics

-The Centers for Disease Control and Prevention estimates that 410 farmers and their workers died in 2019 from work-related injuries, which represents 19.4 deaths for every 100,000 workers.
+The Centers for Disease Control and Prevention estimates that 410 farmers and their workers died in 2019 from work-related injuries, representing 19.4 deaths for every 100,000 workers.
 Farmers and workers died primarily from transportation incidents, including tractor overturns.California Agricultural Injury Accidents

 The agriculture industry currently employs millions of workers.
-It can be a rewarding way for you and your family to support yourselves, but agricultural work can also be dangerous and even deadly if operators, owners and manufacturers of farm equipment ignore safety precautions.
+It can be rewarding for you and your family to support yourselves.
+Still, agricultural work can also be dangerous if farm equipment operators, owners, and manufacturers ignore safety precautions.
 When an accident injury occurs, a Brentwood farm accident lawyer can help.
-Handling toxic chemicals and operating heavy farm machinery present a serious risk of injuries or fatalities such as:
+Handling toxic chemicals and operating heavy farm machinery present a severe risk of injuries or fatalities, such as:

 - Grain bins: Grain bins are so dangerous that youngsters under 17 are prohibited by the Labor Department from working in them.
-Being engulfed by grain and trapped is a dangerous consequence of working in a bin or silo and often causes the death of the worker by suffocation.
-Lack of training, defective equipment or negligence can be the cause.
+Being engulfed by grain and trapped is a dangerous consequence of working in a bin or silo and often causes the worker's death by suffocation.
+Lack of training, defective equipment, or negligence can be the cause.

-- Grain augers: Grain augers spin at high speed, and when they are defective or the safety features not properly used, they can cause catastrophic injuries such as amputation, electrocution, broken bones or wrongful death.
+- Grain augers: Grain augers spin at high speed, and when they are defective or the safety features are not correctly used, they can cause catastrophic injuries such as amputation, electrocution, broken bones, or wrongful death.
 Your farm accident attorney from Brentwood can investigate the accident to determine the cause and hold the at-fault party responsible.

-- Livestock accidents: An accident involving a cow or horse can cause broken bones, brain trauma, organ damage or death to farmworkers.
-If proper precautions weren’t put in place to protect workers or animals that got out and caused a traffic accident, a claim may be placed to recover damages by utilizing the skills of a Brentwood farm accident lawyer.
+- Livestock accidents: An accident involving a cow or horse can cause broken bones, brain trauma, organ damage, or death to farm workers.
+If proper precautions weren't put in place to protect workers or animals that got out and caused a traffic accident, a claim might be placed to recover damages by utilizing the skills of a Brentwood farm accident lawyer.

-- Skid loaders, combines and other equipment: Any and all equipment used on a farm is dangerous.
-Defects, lack of proper warnings and poor training can lead to a serious accident or fatality.
+- Skid loaders combines, and other equipment: Any and all equipment used on a farm is dangerous.
+Defects, lack of proper warnings, and poor training can lead to a severe accident or fatality.

 Some of the causes of a farm accident that are a result of negligence that an agricultural accident attorney in Brentwood might be able to help you obtain compensation include: